LIVING WITH LHON

 Navigating Education/School With LHON

-To learn more about the government’s responsibility to educate children with disabilities consider this FAQ document:
+This document describes the government’s responsibility to educate children with disabilities.

 There are many scholarships available to students who are vision impaired.